-Contact us to join our beta for Pre-Authorized Debits (PADs), the Canadian bank debit scheme, or to request a new bank debit method.
+Contact us to request a new bank debit method.

 Migrating from the Sources, Tokens, or Charges APIs

 If your current bank debit integration uses the Sources, Tokens, or Bank Accounts API, we recommend following the appropriate migration guide to transition to Payment Intents API: